Step 10. Specify Guest Processing Settings

-If you have installed persistent agent components for VMs running Linux operating systems, you can select Use management agent credentials from the list.
+If you install persistent agent components for VMs running Linux operating systems, select Use management agent credentials from the list.
 For more information, see Installing Persistent Agent Components on Linux VMs.

 Management Agent credentials have root or elevated to root permissions.
 If you do not want to perform guest processing tasks under the account with such privileges, you can specify a non-root user account.
-This account or custom credentials added for specific VMs will also be used for SSH connection or networkless guest processing over VIX API/vSphere Web Services if the transport service connection fails.
+This account or custom credentials added for specific VMs will also be used for SSH connection or networkless guest processing over PowerShell Direct if a network connection over transport service fails.

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add credentials.
 For more information on adding credentials, see the Credentials Manager section.

 By default, Veeam Backup & Replication uses the Log on as a batch job policy to connect to guest OS.
 If the connection fails, Veeam Backup & Replication switches to Interactive Logon.

 If you use Kerberos authentication, consider requirements and limitations described in section Kerberos Authentication.